Pledge of Allegiance to Texas

 • One and indivisible

-These pledge parts symbolize the overall values and spirit each living in this grand state should live by.
+These pledge parts symbolize the overall values and spirit that each person living in this grand state should live by.

 Allegiance to Thee, Texas

 This statement is a no-brainer.
-The point of a state pledge is to showcase one’s dedication to the place they were born and live in.
-In this case, to Texas through and through.
+The purpose of a state pledge is to demonstrate one’s commitment to the place where they were born and reside.
+In this case, Texas through and through.

 One State Under God

 The United States remains a profoundly religious country, and Texas, as a part of it, is no exception.
 Over 64% of the people in the state are considered religious or spiritual.
-More than half of the citizens know the importance of God and religion to their everyday existence.
+More than half of the citizens recognize the significance of God and religion in their daily lives.

 One and Indivisible

-This section focuses a lot more on unity.
+This section places a greater emphasis on unity.
 It’s the overarching tendency of like-minded individuals to stand together as one community.
 The statement reminds all Texans that we can be great by standing together.

 The Flags of the State of Texas

 The Pledge of Allegiance to Texas centers on the Texas state flag—the proverbial symbol of this state’s pride.
-These below are the only official state flags recognized by the government:
+The following are the only official state flags recognized by the government:

 Date National Flag Appearance